samyarsadat/MBI5026-Matrix/README.md

 Instead, I focused on optimizing the lower-level details of driving the display (taking data from a set of pixel buffers, one for red and one for green, and displaying them properly).
 It was a rather enjoyable experience, as I got to chase down millisecond-level improvements in execution time, which is a level of optimization I often don't or can't pursue.

-I will, by no means, claim to have written the _most_ optimized driver for these displays, but I certainly made an attempt, even performing direct register manipulations to avoid function call overhead at some points!
+I will, by no means, claim to have written the _most_ optimized driver for these displays, but I certainly made an attempt, even performing direct register manipulations (I understand the portability implications this comes with, but that really does not matter here) to avoid function call overhead at some points!

 In the example I've provided, all of the text "rendering" takes place during the setup phase of the program.
 This introduces a challenge when one tries to implement scrolling text.
-Re-rendering the pixel buffer every scroll cycle is very expensive (CPU cycles-wise, and hence, time-wise) and so results in a lot of flickering.
+Re-rendering the pixel buffer on every scroll cycle is very expensive (CPU cycles-wise, and hence, time-wise) and so results in a lot of flickering.

+<a name="display-flicker-1"></a>
+But why would the display flicker, you may ask.
+Well, imagine that the pixel data is re-computed every n frames.
+That means that every n-frames, the frame draw function will take much longer to execute because it needs to re-compute the pixel data.
+This introduces a (or rather increases the already existing) gap in time where nothing is drawn on the screen, every n frames.
+That extra delay appears as a flicker every time the display scrolls over by one pixel.

 You could simply use a more powerful microcontroller to solve this issue, such as the RP2040/RP2350 from Raspberry Pi or even a microcontroller from the STM32 series (such as the STM32F103, for example), but that would be cheating!
 Not that this is a competition, but still, what fun would that have been?